Tuesday, September 26, 2017

 Lemon Orzo Pilaf

 Developed August, 2017 in response to a dreadful recipe in a local supermarket ad.
 Although orzo masquerades as a grain, it is a small rice-shaped form of pasta that is often cooked much like rice.
+This dish's lemony tang lends it to most any meat or fish as a side.

-1/4 c shallots, finely diced
+1/4 c shallots or green onions, finely diced

-3 T olive oil, divided
+2 T olive oil, divided

 1 c orzo